HELM: Hierarchical Encoding for mRNA Language Modeling: Experiments

 All downstream evaluation datasets provide regression labels for evaluating the quality of mRNA property prediction.

-\paragraph{Evaluation} We ran all models for $3$ random data splits (train:val:test split of 70:15:15) and we report average performance across splits.
+\paragraph{Evaluation} For iCodon, Tc-Riboswitches, mRFP and COVID-19 Vaccine datasets, we use pre-defined splits from prior publications to ensure fair comparison.
+For other datasets, we apply clustering-based train/validation/test splitting (LinClust~\citep{steinegger2018clustering} similarity threshold 0.9) to prevent data leakage.
+We use a train/validation/test split ratio of 70:15:15.
 When evaluating property prediction tasks, we use Spearman rank correlation as a standard metric under commonly used probing methodology~\citep{marquet2022embeddings, chen2024xtrimopglm, outeiral2024codon, harmalkar2023toward} with a TextCNN~\citep{kim-2014-convolutional} head to assess representation quality and transferability.
 For generative evaluation, we take the metrics used to evaluate generative models for DNA~\citep{stark2024dirichlet,shuai2023iglm} and we adopt them for mRNA data.
 For sequence region annotation, we report region annotation accuracy.
 We provide comprehensive experimental details in Appendix~\ref{subsec:appendix_downstream_finetuning_details}.